spectrochempy/spectrochempy/docs/devguide/contributing.rst

 Be prepared to work on the code
 ===============================

-To contribute further to the code and documentation, you will need learning how to work with GitHub and the |scpy| code base.
+To contribute further to the code and documentation, you will need learning how to work with GitHub and the |scpy| Code base.

 .. _contributing.version_control: